Upgrade Doks

 Patch changes are the least disruptive changes.
 They do not change the way you use Doks, and no change to your own code is required when you update.

-When Doks issues a “patch” version, the last number increases. (e.g. @hyas/doks-core@1.6.0 -> @hyas/doks-core@1.6.1)
+When Doks issues a “patch” version, the last number increases. (e.g. @thulite/doks-core@1.6.0 -> @thulite/doks-core@1.6.1)

 Patches may be released for reasons such as: